rzh4321/amc-seats/README.md

 ## Technical Details

-- Built using Chrome Extension Manifest V3
+- Built using Chrome Extension Manifest V3 and Selenium for web scraping
 - Uses content scripts to interact with AMC's seating interface
 - Implements asynchronous messaging between popup and content scripts